The Thomas Pages homepage

 Polemical Cause

-After Judaism's full rejection of Christianity by the end of the first century AD, Hebrew Scripture texts which appeared to favour Christian understanding of the prophets or which were being used by Christian evangelists among the Jews were 'fiddled' to prevent such interpretations.
-The second century AD Aquila Greek translation of the Hebrew is a classic example of this sentiment among the rabbis and scribes of the Jewish community.
+Judaism's full rejection of Christianity by the end of the first century AD, Hebrew Scripture texts which appeared to favour Christian understanding of the prophets, or which were being used by Christian evangelists among the Jews, were 'fiddled' to avoid such interpretations.
+The second century AD/CE Aquila Greek translation of the Hebrew is a classic example of this corrupting sentiment among the rabbis and scribes of the Jewish community at that time.

 It